loda-lang/loda-programs/programs/oeis/list2.md

 * [A270567](http://oeis.org/A270567) ([L11 program](A270567.asm)): Expansion of (1+4*x)/(1-5*x).
 * [A270568](http://oeis.org/A270568) ([L12 program](A270568.asm)): Expansion of (1+4*x)/(1-8*x).
 * [A270576](http://oeis.org/A270576) ([L14 program](A270576.asm)): Expansion of (1+2*x)/(1-6*x).
+* [A270681](http://oeis.org/A270681) ([L17 program](A270681.asm)): Number of active (ON,black) cells in n-th stage of growth of two-dimensional cellular automaton defined by "Rule 190", based on the 5-celled von Neumann neighborhood.
 * [A270700](http://oeis.org/A270700) ([L10 program](A270700.asm)): Triangular Star of David numbers (the figurate number of triangles framing a hexagram: a(0) = 12; thereafter a(n) = 36*n+6).
 * [A270704](http://oeis.org/A270704) ([L07 program](A270704.asm)): Even 14-gonal (or tetradecagonal) numbers.
 * [A270740](http://oeis.org/A270740) ([L12 program](A270740.asm)): Period 9: repeat 0,1,2,2,0,1,1,2,0.